Why is a booster dose of the COVID-19 vaccine needed and who should get it?

-“The vaccine companies are finding that a booster dose administered six months after the initial vaccination can dramatically increase the amount of circulating antibodies,” said Dr. Scott.
+“The vaccine companies are finding that a booster dose administered six months after the initial vaccination can dramatically increase the amount of circulating antibodies,” said Dr. Albrecht.
 “This booster dose will provide protection but not complete immunity.”

 He said the vaccine is still extremely effective against severe disease, hospitalization and death.

 But the goal is also to reduce breakthrough infections, because decreasing the amount of infection also decreases the number of mutations and variants.

 Who can receive a booster shot?